 View the final design (PDF).

 The planned revitalisation of this Local Centre will:

 - improve driver visibility and ease of movement

 - upgrade the look and feel of the public spaces, including paving and landscaping

 - redevelop and expand the nearby open public space by removing a vehicle slip lane, so that it creates an attractive destination to support the shopping precinct and provide a more desirable community space

 - improve the natural environment and support ecological diversity by providing more trees and groundcover planting.

-Construction is scheduled to commence in July 2020, and is estimated to take 12 months.
+Construction commenced in July 2020, and is estimated to take 12 months.